breuleux/earl-grey/README.md

        y = 2

 `where` is a good way to define callback functions in the middle of an expression.
-For instance, `setTimeout` takes a timeout argument *after* the callback, which is awkward.
-You also get to name the function so that you can call it recursively.
+For instance, `setTimeout` in JavaScript takes a timeout argument *after* the callback, which is awkward. `where` makes it look better (though you can also use `with` in this instance):

     setTimeout{f, 1000} where f{} =
        alert{"I am a good pop-up, don't close me!"}

 ## Optional type annotations